freundma/GNUTLSwithFIDO2Extension/README.md

 # Usage and addtitional information

-This extension of FIDO2 uses the specification of Tom Breitopf who did a PoC within tlslite-ng.
+This extension of FIDO2 uses the specification by Tom Breitopf who did a PoC within tlslite-ng.
 It is found [here](https://github.com/tom95br/tlslite-ng).
 The requirements to execute the code are found below.

 The documentation of the api regarding FIDO2 is found under /doc/functions and examples for the usage under /doc/examples/ex-serv-fido2.c and